openstack-archive/tripleo-docs/doc/source/basic_deployment/basic_deployment_cli.rst

     # This command should show no stack once the Delete has completed
     heat stack-list

 #.
+It is recommended that you delete existing partitions from all nodes before
+   redeploying.
+Starting with TripleO Ocata, you can use existing workflows - see :ref:`cleaning` for details.

+#.
 Deploy the Overcloud again::

     openstack overcloud deploy --templates